25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Events

-React implements a **synthetic event system**.
+React implements a **synthetic event system**

 JSX makes use of HTML like event handling API, with some small changes in the naming scheme.
-Like the event names (`onclick`) are in camel case (`onClick`).
+Like the event names (`onclick`) are in camel case (`onClick`)

-- Use camel-case for event names.
+- Use camel-case for event names
-- Cannot `return false` to prevent default behaviour in React as of in HTML.
+- Cannot `return false` to prevent default behaviour in React as of in HTML

 ```jsx
 <a